 The new implementation sped up search performance 10x.

 In addition to this backend work I implemented with another intern, I designed and coded a new search frontend using Backbone, Marionette, and LESS.

-I also worked with the frontend team to use our new Elasticsearch infastructure create the beginnings of a React based, live-updating story status console, a place where reporters and editors will be able to monitor the progress of stories throughout the writing and editing process.
+I worked with the frontend team to use our new Elasticsearch infrastructure create the beginnings of a React based, live-updating story status console where reporters and editors will be able to monitor story progress throughout the writing and editing process.

 I wrote the core code for a typographic headline balancer that is now used on all NYTimes.com article pages.
 I implemented the balancing algorithm using binary search.
 After my internship ended, other developers made the balancer into an NPM package, added font load event listeners, and made the code production ready.